josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 Thanks to the static adapter, most of this site runs just fine even with JavaScript disabled&nbsp;entirely.
 </Callout>

 This site uses SvelteKit's static adapter, which means the pages and components are pre-rendered as plain ol' HTML files.
 They can still benefit from "hydration"--JavaScript running once the page has loaded--but they don't have to.
-Thanks to the static adapter, most of this site runs just fine even with JavaScript disabled entirely.
+Thanks to the static adapter (and some strategic `<noscript>` tags), most of this site runs just fine even with JavaScript disabled entirely.

 Worth noting, however: by default, after the first page load, SvelteKit's router hydrates and takes over page loading, to make transitions as smooth and fast as possible.
 You can even designate routes to preload in the background, so that by the time the user clicks, the load is nearly instantaneous.